wp-plugins/geolocate-my-posts/readme.txt

 == Frequently Asked Questions ==

 = How do I change the Map's Image Width ? =
-Open up add_location.php in a Text editor like Vim, Gedit, TextMate etc, and Change
+Open up add-location.php in a Text editor like Vim, Gedit, TextMate etc, and Change

 if ( !defined( 'GMAPS_IMAGE_WIDTH'  ) ) define( 'GMAPS_IMAGE_WIDTH',  '400' );